Ear Wax Removal, Microsuction

 If you have experienced decreased hearing or fullness in the ear with ringing noises then it is likely that you have a build-up of excess ear wax.
 Excessive ear wax can also cause earache, dizziness and cough caused by the wax pushing on your vagus nerve.

-If you need wax cleaning in south London including Dulwich, Sydenham Hill, Bromley, Crystal Palace, Beckenham and Forest Hill area, we offer a home visit service.
+If you need wax cleaning in London we offer a home visit service.
 We specialise in wax removal, using the very latest microsuction techniques to gently remove the wax safely.

 Frequently Asked Questions

-Do you provide a home visit for ear wax removal microsuction?
+Do you provide a home visit for microsuction ear wax removal?

 How soon can I get my ears cleaned?

-We run daily ear wax cleaning clinics all over South London.
-We also provide a home visit for hearing care including micro-suction of blocked ears.
+We run daily ear wax cleaning clinics in our clinics in Dulwich and Crystal Palace, SE London.
+We also provide a home visit hearing care service including micro-suction of blocked ears.
 Please book an appointment here.

 What are the conditions that you cannot clean up my ear wax?

 In certain conditions, we would not be able to clean up your ear wax.
-If you have pain, infection, discharge, or have done an operation in your ear (in the past 90 days), the best course of action is to contact your GP immediately.
+If you have pain, or discharge, or have done an operation on your ear (in the past 90 days).

 What if there is not much ear wax in my ear?